bkammerling/ubuild-jekyll/wunder_collections/_apps/goodpatch.md

   User Experience.
 Supporting our clients by implementing a company- wide design-driven culture is part of our DNA.</p>"
 screenshot_details:
-- screenshot: "/uploads/2020/11/26/bildschirmfoto-2020-11-25-um-16-09-00-grotzke-matthias.jpg"
-  title: We speak English, Japanese, German, design & tech
-  screenshot_description: We craft details and create delight.
-With a Human-Centered
-    Design approach, we ensure that digital products and services become meaningful to your users and enrich their lives.
-On and off the screen.
-Since we recently listed to the Tokyo Stock Exchange, we are a stable company with a highly professional setup - meeting the compliance requirements of our corporate customers.
 - screenshot: "/uploads/2020/12/04/bild_03.jpg"
   title: Prove the power of design
   screenshot_description: |-